22 Jul In Search of SELF

 The first I refer to as the Authentic SELF (upper case intended).
 It’s the you that is there at the very beginning, and the you that is there throughout your life.
 The enormity of the mystery is well beyond our current scientific insights.
 I can’t prove this, but it’s my personal belief that a divine superpower creates this unique and special SELF, and hence my alternative name for this is the “God-made SELF”.

-When you see this SELF as God-made, it’s easy to appreciate that our fundamental essence (perhaps it’s our soul) has been made with boundless love … no junk included.
+When you see this SELF as God-made, it’s easy to appreciate that our fundamental essence (perhaps it’s our soul) has been made with boundless love … no garbage included.
 This is the joyful, curious, creative spirit that shines undiluted through the eyes of little children.
 It is the uncontaminated naivety and optimism of youth.

 Our protective neurobiology is active throughout our life, especially when we’re young and vulnerable.
 During these critical, formative years, our brain responds and evolves to protect us from real and perceived threats.
-The result is the secondary and reactive Mind-made self, which dilutes the Authentic SELF as it emerges.
+The result is the secondary and reactive Mind-made self, which dilutes the Authentic SELF as it forms.

 We reach adulthood with a complicated psychic design comprised of protective Mind-made parts huddled around (and sometimes obscuring) the quintessential God-made you.